Ammar-nasr13/Git-tutorial/README.md

 - 🤝 **Teamwork** Each programmer works on their own version, and then you merge the changes together.
 - 🌐 **Distributed** Every device has a full copy of the project, and you don't always need an internet connection.

-## How create New Repostory in Git ?
+## How create New Repostory in Git and store project in it ?

 - Open Terminal or Cmd.
 - You must make sure that you are inside the project folder.